-The Company's derivative asset is an embedded derivative which has an equal and opposite fair value to the Financial Guarantee, except where Initial Loss Amounts have been paid to the Beneficiary on loans where the final losses have yet to be determined.
+The Company's derivative asset is the Financial Guarantee which has an equal and opposite fair value to the embedded derivative, except where Initial Loss Amounts have been paid to the Beneficiary on loans where the final losses have yet to be determined.
 The embedded derivative transfers the credit risk acquired by the Financial Guarantee to the Noteholders.